FilipMorawski/Notes-API/README.md

 ```
 mvn clean install
 ```
-After that, user can execute jar. file located in target directory
+After that, user can execute jar. file located in your maven repository

 ## Built With